 Reload the object in a

-before(:all) do @widget = Widget.create! end before(:each) do @widget.reload end
+before(:context) do @widget = Widget.create! end before(:example) do @widget.reload end

 Even though database updates in each example will be rolled back, the